jackjliew/ai-openscale/cloud-known-wos-issues.md

 ### Common limitations
 {: #wos-limitations}

-- For {{site.data.keyword.pm_full}}, scoring input for image classification models that are sent for payload logging cannot exceedai-open-scale-ibm-aios-scheduling  | 1 | Scheduling serviceMB.
-To avoid time out issues, images must not exceed 125 x 125 pixels and must be sent sequentially so that the explanation for the second image is requested when the first one is completed.

 - Explainability for unstructured text models is not supported for continuous script languages, such as Japanese, Chinese, and Korean, which don't use whitespace or punctuation characters to separate words.

 <p>&nbsp;</p>